 In September of 2021, 250 innovators came together to address one of the United States’ most urgent challenges: mothers dying from pregnancy complications.
 Learn about their ideas to help improve health equity.

-Innovativeness.
-Social Responsibility.
-Learn how these and other key attributes landed the company on the global corporate reputation list for the 20th year in a row and ranked the company #1 on the Pharmaceutical Industry list for the ninth consecutive year.
+Learn how J&J landed on the global corporate reputation list for the 20th year in a row and ranked #1 on the Pharmaceutical Industry list for the ninth consecutive year.

 If people of color aren't well represented in healthcare, then communities of color cannot receive truly equitable healthcare.
 These unique programs are supporting physicians from racial minority groupsso they can better support the patients who need them.